FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 Now, let's publish some messages to the topic `/joy/set_feedback`.
 To be honest, I feel lazy now.
 I don't want to write an entire package, just like what we did in lab0, to publish a simple string.
 I want a quick and dirty way to debug and prototype.
 Luckily, ROS comes with plenty of command line tools to make your life easier.

-To publish messages to a topic through command line, use the following syntax
+To publish messages to a topic through command line, use the following syntax:
 ```
 ros2 topic pub [Frequency] [Topic Name] [Message Type] [Content]
 ```